-The sun, the very centerpiece of our solar system and the most important source of energy for life on Earth, is on the verge of receiving a visitor.
+The sun, the very centerpiece of our solar system and the most important source of energy for life on Earth, has a visitor.

-On Aug.
-12, NASA launched its Parker Solar Probe, a spacecraft with the unprecedented mission of traversing nearly 93 million miles to study some of the sun's biggest secrets.
+The probe was launched on Aug.
+12 and is on an unprecedented mission to study some of the sun's biggest secrets.
 It's named after astrophysicist Eugene Parker, the S. Chandrasekhar Distinguished Service Professor Emeritus in the Department of Astronomy and Astrophysics at the University of Chicago, who discovered the phenomenon now known as solar wind.
-The probe will enter the part of the sun's outer atmosphere called the Alfvén point.

 "It was a very quiet launch countdown, it went off like clockwork," said Omar Baez, NASA launch director.
 "Parker Solar Probe has been one of our most challenging missions to date.
 I’m very proud of the team that worked to make this happen.
 We at NASA and the Launch Services Program are thrilled to be part of this mission."

 "The solar probe is going to a region of space that has never been explored before," said Parker in a statement last year.
 "It’s very exciting that we’ll finally get a look.
 One would like to have some more detailed measurements of what’s going on in the solar wind.
 I’m sure that there will be some surprises.
 There always are."

 This is the first time NASA has named a mission after a living individual, a testament to Parker's vast body of work.